po1sigala/live/01-Class-Content/08-Project-1-Contd/02-Homework/README.md

 If you are a job-seeking student, then getting yourself marked as employer-ready is an important step to take because you'll get:

-* added to our employer referral list where we'll help match you with employers for int`erviews
+* added to our employer referral list, where we'll help match you with employers for interviews

 * exclusive access to workshops for employer-ready students

 * a statistically higher success rate in your job search

-So if you are going to be looking for a job at the end of bootcamp, go ahead and submit these updated items to your Career Materials Advisor (formerly, Profile Coach) via BootcampSpot.
+So if you're going to be looking for a job at the end of your boot camp, go ahead and submit these updated items to your Career Materials Advisor (formerly Profile Coach) via BootCampSpot.

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.